MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/errors.md

 This is a **warning** that target `E` is considered unsupported for Xamarin.iOS and Xamarin.Mac use cases.

-Consumption of static or dynamic Embeddinator libraries may require additional work steps or tweaks, and should be avoided in most use cases.
+Consumption of static or dynamic .NET Embedding libraries may require additional work steps or tweaks, and should be avoided in most use cases.

 Consider removing your `--target` parameter or pass `--target=framework` instead.